 Think of what you wear to work, as well as what best reflects your business and its values.

-Be careful, however, as fine lines and patterns can "go wrong" in photos: LinkedIn's image is small, your favourite orange and purple patterned t-shirt might not be appreciated as much by someone viewing your profile!
+Be careful, however, as fine lines and patterns can "go wrong" in photos: LinkedIn's image is small, your favorite orange and purple patterned t-shirt might not be appreciated as much by someone viewing your profile!

-Depending on in which sector you work, you might favour a black and white headshot.
+Depending on in which sector you work, you might favor a black and white headshot.
 Take this into account when you get dressed in the morning and if you have doubt, we recommend taking a few pictures of yourself in the mirror at home, so that you can change your chosen attire doesn’t come out well on camera.